carlo/patreon-buttons/README.md

 # Unofficial Patreon Button

 Showcase your Patreon project with this simple, static button.
-It's able to show your project's total pledge amount, its number of patrons or both.
+It's able to show your project's total pledge amount, its number of patrons, or both.

 To get started, take a look at [https://ptrn.me](https://ptrn.me)!